miberr/Azure-Function-Convert-EML-to-PDF/README.md

 # Azure Function (Containerized) Convert EML to PDF

 This repository contains source files for a containerized Azure Function for converting EML files into PDF 📧.
 There is also a 💪 Bicep file for easy deployment.
-Built container available in Docker Hub LINK LINK.
+Built container available with `docker pull ghcr.io/miberr/azure-function-convert-email-to-pdf:latest`.

 ## Features

 -   🤓 Function source code for creating your own containers
 -   💪 Bicep file for deploying the resources right away
 -   🤖 Ready made Azure Logic App to convert incoming emails
--   📦 Built container in Docker Hub LINK LINK
+-   📦 Built container available with `docker pull ghcr.io/miberr/azure-function-convert-email-to-pdf:latest`

 ## Installation